 You can also freeze your macarons for up to 1 month and they’ll still taste as good as new.
 Thaw them on the counter for 10 to 15 minutes before enjoying.

-As always, I love seeing your creations and hearing from you!
-If you try these rosemary salted caramel macarons, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Rosemary Salted Caramel Macarons, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Rosemary Salted Caramel Macarons

 - 76 g (⅓ cup + 1 teaspoon ) Granulated Sugar

 - 90 ml (About 3 egg whites) Room Temperature Egg Whites

 - 80 g (¾ Cup + 1 Tbsp) Almond Flour, Blanched